SLAMPAI/generalization-cellular-automata/README.md

 - inter: for the level 3 generalization using 3x3, 5x5 and 9x9 neighborhood in training but 7x7 in test set

 Other hyperparameters (like number of epochs or batch size) can be set in the corresponding parameter file in the params folder.

+The script will first train and validate the network on the training/validation datasets and afterwards evaluate on the test dataset.

 ## Citation